hydro

 args Object

-hydraulicConductivity (ability to transmit water in m/s or cm/s), and porosity (fraction of total volume filled with pores, dimensionless/percentage)
+Contains: hydraulicConductivity (ability to transmit water, in m/s or cm/s), porosity (fraction of volume filled with pores, dimensionless, default: 0).

 data Object